 For the season, Still has 47 tackles with 15.5 tackles for a loss and four sacks.
 He has notched at least one tackle for a loss in all nine games.
 This is a very weak crop of defensive tackles and Still may be playing the best among them right now.
 He could challenge to get consideration in the first round and at least be an early pick in the second round of the 2012 NFL Draft.

 Alfonzo Dennard, CB, Nebraska

 Dennard had a dominant game against Michigan State.
-The Nebraska defense shut down Michigan quarterback Kirk Cousins, and he was the leader of that superb effort.
-Cousins tested Dennard on the deep part of the field on a few occasions and none of them were successful.
-He broke up all of the passes and was close to intercepting a couple of them.
-For the game, Dennard was officially credited with two tackles and three passes broken up.
-He held Michigan State's leading receiver, B.J.
+The Nebraska defense shut down Michigan quarterback Kirk Cousins, and Dennard was the leader of that superb effort.
+Cousins tested him on the deep part of the field on a few occasions and none of them were successful.
+Dennard broke up all of the passes and was close to intercepting a couple of them.
+For the game, he was officially credited with two tackles and three passes broken up.
+Dennard held Michigan State's leading receiver, B.J.
 Cunningham, without a reception in the game.

-The 5-foot-10, 205-pound Dennard needed that game.
+The 5-foot-10, 205-pounder needed that game.
 He missed the first three games of the season and was quiet in other games.
 For the season he has 12 tackles.
 Dennard's strong game should keep him as a potential mid to late first-round pick next April.

 Zach Brown, OLB, North Carolina

 Brown had a career game this past Saturday against Wake Forest.
 He totaled nine tackles with one interception, one sack, one forced fumble and 2.5 tackles for a loss.
 Brown also put heat on the quarterback on other blitzes.
 It was impossible to not notice the speedy playmaker flying around the field for the Tar Heels.
 Brown's combination of speed and instincts are extremely rare, and that allows him to consistently produce splash plays.